cs-ed/edtech-plan-MGBrooks67/README.md

 Students will (may) use:
 * Google Apps for Education (includes Google Docs, Google Forms, Google Pages, Google Sites, Google Slides)
 * CodeHS which is an online service that houses the class content and provides the IDE for student coding projects
-* GimKit which is a a website that offers games students can use to learn vocabulary and review for tests.
+* GimKit which is a website that offers games students can use to learn vocabulary and review for tests.

 Instructor will (may) use:
 * Google Apps for Education (includes Google Docs, Google Forms, Google Pages, Google Sites, Google Slides)
 * CodeHS which is an online service that houses the class content and provides the IDE for student coding projects
-* GimKit which is a a website that offers games students can use to learn vocabulary and review for tests.
+* GimKit which is a website that offers games students can use to learn vocabulary and review for tests.